-[See A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services and policy FB for more information.]
+[See A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services on page 21 and policy FB for more information.]

 Section Two: Other Important Information for Parents and Students

 This section contains important information on academics, school activities, and school operations and requirements.